 Surgery on the lower back is the most common type of spinal operation.
 Read all the facts before committing to any procedural choice.

 I had been told by several doctors that I was a good surgical candidate from very early in my back pain journey.
 One doctor in particular told me that I would never get better without surgical correction, since my back had deteriorated so much.
 He also predicted dire health consequences for me, including possible paralysis, if I did not acquiesce to his suggestion.
 Trust me, I have heard all the scare tactics used by some less scrupulous surgeons.

 I have also heard many dire predictions which were true and surgery turned out to be good advice, so once again, this can be a very confusing time with patients not knowing whom to believe.

 Spinal surgery should be a last resort as a treatment for back pain whenever possible.
-Surgery has inherent risks from anesthetic and infection and the outcome is not always (or even often) successful.
+Back surgery has inherent risks from anesthetic and infection and the outcome is not always (or even often) successful.
 Many patients receiving surgery for back pain end up in worse condition after their operation than before.